yanningYu/JFluentValidation.mvc/README.md

 JFluentValidation.mvc
 =====================

-Validate Data fields in client side with Fluent Validation Style. support to mvc
+Validate Data fields in client side with Fluent Validation Style. support to mvc.

+It will support cascade validation as well very soon.